University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 mlst --scheme salmonella --quiet assembly/E*.fasta > salmonella_mlst_results.tsv
 ```

-**Task:**
+**Questions:**
 Remember that if a sample belongs to the same ST it is likely an outbreak.
-View the output results(`salmonella_mlst_results.tsv`) on the terminal:
+View the output results(`salmonella_mlst_results.tsv`) on the terminal and answer the following questions:
 - How many STs are present in the salmonella samples?
-- Do you observe any outbreaks or clones?
+- Do you observe any outbreaks?
-- If so how many different outbreaks could be present?
+- If so how many outbreaks could be present?

 # **4. Perform Core-genome MLST using `chewBBACA`**